bekiryazgann/ekodb/README.md

 - 👍 **Process data on demand**

-  SleekDB does not require any background process or network protocol in order to process data when you use it in a PHP project.
+  EkoDB does not require any background process or network protocol in order to process data when you use it in a PHP project.
 All data for a query will be fetched at runtime within the same PHP process.

 - 😍 **Runs everywhere**